Join Iowa Hospital Auxiliaries and Volunteers. There is no charge. Click here to join.

 To make positive changes to health care policies in Iowa, IHA relies on the support of hospital advocates to be the voices of Iowa hospitals at the State Capitol.
 With the ever-evolving issues and challenges that hospitals face, communicating a shared vision of health care in Iowa is crucial.
 Together our voices can be heard.

 Hospital Day on the Hill is a time for hospital advocates to gather with peers to discuss IHA’s legislative priorities with stakeholders at the Capitol.
-The 2021 Hospital Day on the Hill will be scheduled soon.
+The 2021 Hospital Day on the Hill is tentatively scheduled Wednesday, Feb.
+24, 2021.
+Time to be determined.

 IHA advocacy resources